 Taste the shrimp ceviche and season as needed.
 It needs a good amount of salt.

 If the ceviche tastes too sour, add a drizzle of olive oil or a very small sprinkle of sugar, about 1/2 teaspoon.

 Here are some of my favorite serving styles and substitutions for this dish:

-- This dish can be served as a dip alongside tortilla chips or plantain chips, or as a main course alongside rice or quinoa.
+- Served with chips: This dish can be served as a dip alongside tortilla chips or plantain chips.

-- You could also serve this dish on top of tostadas or inside lettuce wraps.
+- Make tostadas: You could also serve this dish on top of tostadas or inside lettuce wraps.

 How long does the shrimp need to marinate in the lime juice?

-Depending on the size of the shrimp you are using, shrimp can take anywhere from 20-60 minutes to fully cook in lime juice for ceviche.
-If you are nervous about using raw shrimp, you can also use cooked shrimp in this recipe and simply let it marinate in the lime juice for flavor.
+Depending on the size of the shrimp you are using, shrimp can take anywhere from 20-60 minutes to fully "cook" in lime juice for ceviche.

 Frequently Asked Questions